minzzelo/cs2101ug/docs/UserGuide.md

 **Step 2**: The result display will display a message telling you that all flashcards have been cleared.

-**Step 3**: The list view will update to show an empty flashcard list.
+**Step 3**: The flashcard list will update to show an empty flashcard list.

 ![filedirectory](images/ug/ug_clear_step2_3.png)